San Diego County CA Arrest Warrants Search

 Alternatively, you can opt for using the above search to get detailed information on criminal records in the state of California.

 What information pertaining to San Diego warrants and arrest records can you find over the phone?
-(2021-data)
+(2023)

 • For a warrant search, connect with the Warrant Office at 858-974-2110.